 All incidents relating to this service will be handled according to the Incident Management and Major Incident Management processes.

 To start using the groups service:

-Requests for any other aspect of the service should be made via the ISS Service Desk on 5999 or firstname.lastname@example.org.
+Requests for any other aspect of the service should be made via the IT Service Desk on 0191 208 5999 or email@example.com.

-All requests relating to this service will be handled according to the ISS Request Fulfilment process.
+All requests relating to this service will be handled according to the IT Request Fulfilment process.